Developer(s) – Argonaut Games

 Although Super Mario 64 had already taken the world by storm at this point, and it lasted considerably longer than Croc’s lifespan, which comes in at an average of 6 hours, the fact of the matter is that this was actually much longer than the average game at both that time, and throughout the fourth generation of gaming, with most side scrollers lasting around 2 to 3 hours.
 Even early PlayStation success like Parappa the Rapper and the original Crash Bandicoot wouldn’t be made to last as long as Croc.

 Storyline – 4/10

-Story of Croc is particularly bog standard, and nothing that hadn’t already been seen in the medium before.
-It follows an anthropomorphic crocodile named Croc, who is out on an adventure to free the king of the gobbo race, King Rufus, as well as every other captured gobbo throughout the game, from the game’s villain Baron Dante.
+The story of Croc is particularly bog-standard, and nothing that hadn’t already been seen in the medium before.
+It follows an anthropomorphic crocodile named Croc, who is out on an adventure to free the king of the Gobbo race, King Rufus, as well as every other captured Gobbo throughout the game, from the game’s villain Baron Dante.
 It was a story conceived in a time when narrative in video games was just starting to play a more prominent role, and would eventually become one of the most important aspects of gaming, as Final Fantasy VII had already been released, and VII and IX were not far off.

 Originality – 3/10

 It’s said that Nintendo took inspiration from Argonaut’s original pitch to them, but in all honesty, it seems that Argonaut took more inspiration from Nintendo when they created Croc.
 The difference being was that they were unable to make as much innovation in the genre as Nintendo did with Super Mario 64.
 There is a small basis in originality in the game’s conceptual design, but not a great deal; especially as that in itself was a modification of the original idea, which was comprised of characters and setting originally conceived by Nintendo anyway.